ForgeSDLC

 Phase 4: Steady State (Week 7+)

 At this point ForgeSDLC should feel natural.
-Ceremonies happen when decisions are needed.
+Core ceremony intents (alignment, commitment, sync, inspection, improvement, assurance) stay on a lean default cadence—including a short daily sync and a regular retro—while discipline Versonas and decision huddles spin up when a real decision needs them.
 Blueprints provide the knowledge backbone.
 Sparks flow through to completion without unnecessary checkpoints.

 Ongoing health checks

-• Principle compliance: Monthly review of the 17 Principles
+• Principle compliance: Monthly review of the full principles list (Forge principles)

 • Blueprint freshness: Are the discipline blueprints still relevant?

-• Ceremony ROI: Is every Versona challenge producing a decision?
+• Ceremony ROI: Is every Versona session producing a decision?

 • AI integration: Are AI agents effectively executing Sparks?